rafaqz/Rasters.jl/docs/src/resample_proj.md

 ````

 ::: danger
 Note that all counts are a little bit off.
-Could we mitigate this a some more?
+Could we mitigate this some more?
 :::